KDG-Justin/skeleton-react-project/README.md

 # skeleton-react-project

-A skeleton React project to help start your React project It contains:
+A skeleton React project to help start your React project.
+## The project contains:
 - Typescript
 - NPM
 - VITE